Lecrapouille/zipper/README.md

 make -j8
 ```

-Explainations of compilation comands:
+Explanations of compilation commands:

-- Git cloning needs the recursivity option to install the Makefile helper and third-party libs (`zlib` and `minizip`).
+- Git cloning requires the recursive option to install the Makefile helper and third-party libs (`zlib` and `minizip`) in the `external` folder.
 They are based on fixed SHA1.
 They are installed in the folder `external`.
 - Optionally `make download-external-libs` will git clone HEADs of third-party libs (`zlib` and `minizip`) in the `external` folder.
-It is optional since it was iniitally used instead git submodule.
+It is optional since it was initially used instead of git submodule.
 - `make compile-external-libs` will compile third-party libs (`zlib` and `minizip`) but not install them on your operating system.
 They are compiled as static libraries and merged into this library inside the `build` folder.
 - `make` will compile this library against the third-party libs (`zlib` and `minizip`).
 A `build` folder is created with two demos inside.
-Note: `-j8` shall be adapted to your number of CPU cores.
+Note: `-j8` should be adapted to your number of CPU cores.

-See the [README](doc/demos/README.md) file for the usage of demos.
+See the [README](doc/demos/README.md) file for using the demos.
 To run demos, you can run them:

 ```shell
 cd build